Matt Fong

 Matthew Kipling Fong (November 20, 1953 – June 1, 2011) was an American Republican politician who served as the 30th California State Treasurer.
 He was a government appointee, finance industry director, and consultant after retiring from the Air Force Reserve.
-As of 2023, he is the most recent Republican to serve as California State Treasurer.
+As of 2025, Fong is the last Republican to serve as California State Treasurer to date.

 Life and education

 Fong was born in Alameda, California.
 He was the adopted son of March Fong Eu, a Democrat who served as the 25th California Secretary of State.
 He graduated from Skyline High School, and went on to earn a Bachelor of Science degree at the United States Air Force Academy in 1975.

 In 1982, he received an MBA at Pepperdine University, and in 1985 attained his J.D. degree at the Southwestern University School of Law in Los Angeles.

 Public career

 Fong retired from his Air Force Reserve assignment at The Pentagon, serving as an adviser to the U.S. Secretary of the Air Force on budget and finance with the rank of lieutenant colonel in the Air Force Reserve.